pixie-cheeks/assignment-php/README.md

    examples replaced with your own credentials.
 2. Run init_database.php file or just manually source schema.sql and the seed.sql files.
+3. Change the base URL in the config.php as appropriate
-3. Start the server with src being the base folder.
+4. Start the server with src being the base folder.